MichelleMengzhi/forensic_grographic_corrdinate_prediction/README.md

 This is the README file containing the workflow to construct this forensic geopragic cooridnate prediction pipeline.

-The required input are available in *Data* directory.
+Due to the size limitation of github, not all required input are available in *Data* directory.

 All required packages in R are listed in packages.R

-> Introduction.

-  This is an admixture-based pipeline to predict smaples‘ geographic coordinates in given test set.
-The pipeline applies the following general workflow:
-  * 1. Extract an AIM set from both training set and test set
-  * 2. Calculate portions of pupative ancestral populations of traing set and test set repsectively, by ADMIXTURE in supervised mode.
-  * 3. Predict the geographic coordinates for samples in test set based on the model trained by Random Forest using training set.

 > Load packages in R 4.1.2
 ``` r